What’s Hot And What’s Not in the 2019 Toyota Lineup

 06. 2019 Supra

-The long-awaited return of the prototype Japanese sports car is nearing its end.
+The long-awaited return of the archetype Japanese sports car is nearing its end.
 The all-new 2019 Toyota Supra was co-developed by BMW and Toyota, and will enter the production phase sometime during 2018; it will likely see the light of day in early 2019.
 Its unlikely stablemate, the new BMW Z4, has already been revealed as a concept at the 2017 Pebble Beach Concours d’Elegance, and should arrive a tad sooner than the Japanese icon.
 While the BMW has been built with both a manual and automatic transmission in mind, the Supra apparently won’t be so lucky.
 In a move that can only be described as a travesty, the long-awaited Mk V will be offered exclusively with a ZF 8-speed auto.
+There’s still hope for a proper stick in a Supra, though as the company’s assistant chief engineer Masayuki Kai told it’ll largely depend on a market feedback.
+If that’s the case, we can all start spamming the Japanese with requests in hope they’ll make it available as soon as possible.

 The powertrain lineup, on the other hand, should be shared between the two.
 Again, the Japanese iconic sports car won’t feature a potent and reliable domestic turbocharged inline-six engine, but a corresponding German alternative.
 It will likely be offered with a choice between a turbo four and turbo six as well, with the former being a 250-horsepower BMW B48 unit and the latter being a 335-horsepower BMW B58 mill.
 In addition, the Supra should offer some 37 horsepower of overboost which should come in handy moving the 3,284-pound sports car around.
 The GR Supra Racing Concept car from the 2018 Geneva auto show should be a close preview of what’s to come for the all-new Supra, both visually and philosophically.
 The Gazoo Racing contribution means the future Supra will be involved in at least Japan’s Super GT series racing with a World Endurance Championship door half open as well.